The PMI Durham Highlands Mentorship Programs

-- Upon twelve-week session completion — earn up to 15 PDU’s
+- Upon ten-week session completion — earn up to 15 PDU’s

 What does it mean to be a Mentor?

 Mentors are facilitators and catalysts in the process of discovery and insight.
 When you register to participate in the PMI-DHC Mentorship Program as a Mentor, you are committing to assist in the growth and development of another individual in the project management profession.

 The Mentee will come to rely on you for guidance, advice, and counselling.
 In this role, it is imperative that you recognize and respect the commitment you’ve made to the program and to the Mentee with whom you are partnered, for the duration of the mentoring relationship.
 As a Mentor, one of your primary objectives is to equip your Mentee with the ability to problem solve, versus solving their problems.

 Benefits of being a Mentor include: